 What makes the All American truly exceptional is its unique metal-to-metal sealing system, which eliminates the need for rubber gaskets that can wear out or fail over time.
 This design, combined with hand-cast aluminum construction and multiple pressure settings, creates an heirloom-quality tool that can be passed down through generations.

-- Metal-to-metal seal: No rubber gasket required, ensuring longevity and reliability
+- Metal-to-metal seal requires no rubber gasket, ensuring longevity and reliability

-- Multiple pressure settings: Options for 5, 10, and 15 PSI for different canning applications
+- Options for 5, 10, and 15 PSI for different canning applications

-- Exceptional capacity: 10.5-quart size accommodates seven pint jars or four quart jars
+- 10.5-quart size accommodates seven pint jars or four quart jars

-- Geared pressure gauge: Precise pressure monitoring for safe canning
+- Geared pressure gauge for precise pressure monitoring

-- Double-thick edges: Extra reinforcement at stress points
+- Double-thick edges provide extra reinforcement at stress points

-- Made in USA: Hand-cast aluminum construction with meticulous quality control
+- Made in USA with hand-cast aluminum construction

 Specifications